 Ladies and gentlemen, welcome to the ultimate workout for the modern-day hero – weight lifting with tennis elbow!
 Yes, you heard it right.
 Why settle for lame old-fashioned resistance training when you can elevate your fitness game with a side of agonizing elbow pain?
 It’s the ultimate test of mind over matter – can you focus on your gains while the pain sears through your arm like a thousand fiery needles?
 Fear not, my lovely masochistic friends, for in this article, I will give you the most creative techniques and tips to lift those weights with all the finesse of a bull in a china shop.
 So, grab your collagen powders, slip on those elbow braces, and let’s get lifting!

-Weight Lifting with Tennis Elbow: Techniques and Tips
+- 3 – Techniques for Weight Lifting with Tennis Elbow: Adaptations to Minimize Strain and Injury

 – Introduction: Understanding Tennis Elbow and Its Impact on Weight Lifting